cambrozak/bpl001/doc/syllabus.md

 ##Class Values and Conduct

 1. Win together by sharing and listening thoughtfully to ideas.
-2. Handle delicate equipment with care.
+2. Handle delicate equipment with care and safety.
 3. Fun is Mandatory.

 ##Schedule